 What Is The Google Keyword Planner?

-Released many decades ago, the Google keyword planner is Google’s own tool that helps advertisers conduct their keyword research within the Google Ads platform.
+Released many decades ago, the Google keyword planner is Google’s own keyword tool that helps advertisers find relevant keywords within the Google Ads platform.

-Inside the tool, users are able to view a range of data with the two most important being keyword suggestions and monthly search volume figures.
+Inside the keyword tool, users are able to view a range of data with the two most important being new keyword ideas and monthly search volume figures.
 Using the information provided by Google, users can then create keyword lists which they want to run Google Ad campaigns on.

-Although most people use the tool for PPC campaigns, the data provided by the tool can also be used for SEO campaigns and a number of reasons including:
+Although most people use the tool for PPC campaigns, the data provided by the tool can also be used for SEO (search engine optimization) campaigns and a number of other reasons including:

 - Content planning